GermantownCodes/our-members/README.md

 ### 11. Create a JSON file
 Create a JSON file, named with your initials, within the new directory you just created.

 Add any information you'd like to share publicly on our website.
 The only required field is name, the rest are up to you.
-Our current UI design only displays your name, but (depending on interest) this may change in the future.
+Our current UI design only displays your name, but we may decide to update the design in the future.
 It's perfectly acceptable to just include your name only.

 Create the JSON file: